Ein Lämmlein geht und trägt die Schuld (Stölzel)

 Ein Lämmlein geht und trägt die Schuld, also known by the title of its earliest extant printed libretto, Die leidende und am Creutz sterbende Liebe Jesu, is a Passion oratorio by Gottfried Heinrich Stölzel, composed in 1720.
 Its opening chorus is based on Paul Gerhardt's "Ein Lämmlein geht und trägt die Schuld" and its usual hymn tune, Wolfgang Dachstein's "An Wasserflüssen Babylon" melody.

 The Passion oratorio was performed at least half a dozen times in various German cities during the composer's lifetime, and Johann Sebastian Bach reworked one of its arias to a cantata movement (BWV 200).
+As Markus Rathey has shown, Stölzel's Oratorio inspired Bach in his composition of the Christmas Oratorio, which was performed at the end of 1734.

 History

 Gottfried Heinrich Stölzel was already an accomplished composer when he settled in Gotha, where he would remain for the rest of his life, in late 1719.
 His first large work for that city was a Christmas oratorio consisting of three cantatas, to be performed on three consecutive days in December 1719.